juicycleff/ultimate-backend/README.md

 ## Description

 This should be the go to backend base for your next scalable project.
 This is a proof of concept project designed to be extremely slim and scalable, with distributed data request and process handling, built from the ground up for production use.
 It comes with Multi-Tenancy SaaS support, following different multi-tenancy database strategy as well as different resolver patterns to identify your tenants.
 The goal is to give your next big project that extra leap to awesomeness.
-To get started read the [Documentation](https://ultimate-backend.developerhub.io/)
+To get started read the instructions below

 ## Features